The 6 Powerful Benefits Of Fava Beans + An Incredible Recipe

 What Else Makes Fava Beans So Great?

 Scientifically called Vicia faba, fava beans originated in Israel.
 They are sweet and have a mild grassy flavor.
 They are green and look like overgrown sweet peas.
-And they are nutritious.
+The fava bean plant is a nitrogen-fixing plant and enriches the soil it grows in, which promotes sustainability in agricultural practices.
+The beans are not only environmentally friendly but also super nutritious.

 Fava beans, also known as broad beans, have no saturated fat or cholesterol.
 The folate in the beans is crucial during pregnancy.
 The L-dopa in the beans was found to improve motor movements in patients with Parkinson’s (1).